rockman007372/Obsidian-Vault/Universal Quantification Queries.md

 	WHERE L.cname = 'Homer'
 	-- the restaurant does not sell a pizza that Homer likes AND NOT EXISTS (
-		SELECT 1 FROM Sells S
+		SELECT 1 FROM Sells S2
-		WHERE S.pizza = L.pizza
+		WHERE S2.pizza = L.pizza
-		AND S.rname = S1.rname
+		AND S2.rname = S1.rname
 	)
 );
 ```